 - Just above the product listings, you can configure product view mode and listings Sort options.

-- On the right below the product listings, you can configure the number of product per page option.
+- On the right below the product listings, you can configure the number of products per page option.

-You can configure product view mode options for your users to be List only, Grid only, List (default) and Grid, or Grid (default) and List by going to Admin Panel > Stores > Settings > All Stores > Catalog > Catalog > Storefront > List Mode.
+You can configure Magento Theme Change product view mode options for your users to be List only, Grid only, List (default) and Grid, or Grid (default) and List by going to Admin Panel > Stores > Settings > All Stores > Catalog > Catalog > Storefront > List Mode.

 You can configure the Product Listings Sort options for your users by going to Admin Panel > Stores > Settings > All Stores > Catalog > Catalog > Storefront > Product Listing Sort by.